-The past calendar year has brought many changes to the car title loan industry.
-New regulations are in place by the CFPB that affect both payday and title loans.
-These rules may significantly curtail online lending.
-There have also been new advances brought forward with online title loan.
-We are now seeing more companies come into the fold of providing loans.
-Over the past few months 3 new lenders began funding loans in many of the largest states.
-Let’s break down these changes over the past year and try to forecast if there are any changes on board as we make our way through 2018.
+The past two years have brought many changes to the car title loan industry.
+New regulations are in place by the CFPB that affect both payday and pink slip lending.
+These rules may significantly curtail both online and retail funding operations.
+There have also been new advances brought forward with auto title loan offers.
+We are now seeing more companies come into the fold of providing auto title loans.
+Over the past few months, 3 new lenders began funding loans in many of the largest states.
+Let’s break down these changes and attempt to forecast what’s going to occur over the upcoming months and years.

 Expect New Auto Title Loan Laws in 2021

 There’s been discussion recently about new laws and regulations that may be put into place to “reign in” the online title loan industry.
 Many of these regulations were forecast before the 2020 election results.
 With the surprise Republican win, there’s no doubt that some of these predictions have reigned in a bit.
 At one point analysts were predicting that most online title loans and personal loans would be eliminated altogether.
 Industry experts felt the restrictions would be strong.
 They saw many of the largest companies would back out of future lending commitments.
 Instead, we saw the Government try to curb payday loans, installment loans, and pink slip financing.
 These restrictions are supposed to limit the number of loans that anyone can have.
 If a lender has competitive rates they will still need to provide a set loan amount.
 The rules are also in place to limit the amount that any specific online title lender can charge.
 It remains to be seen if these restrictions will stick.